 - have an evergreen campaign that’s a favorite amongst your supporters and is always on and active.
 This is typically a shirt that features your logo and tagline.

-With Bonfire’s Community-Driven Fundraising feature, anyone can launch a campaign on Bonfire and send proceeds directly to the nonprofits they care about.
-If your supporters launch Bonfire Campaigns that fundraise for your nonprofit, their campaigns will begin to appear on your org. profile page.
+With our Giving Campaign feature, anyone can launch a campaign and have their proceeds sent directly to the nonprofit they’re raising money for.
+When your supporters launch a campaign that’s connected to your nonprofit, their campaigns will begin to appear in the Giving campaigns section of your org. profile page.

-You can pin your favorite designs so that they are closer to the top of your list, or use the pin feature to display the top-performing fundraisers that have been launched on your behalf.
-You can also use this section to showcase Community Fundraisers that are actively fundraising for an upcoming event or special occasion such as 5k races, Awareness days, or other classic peer-to-peer events that your Nonprofit organizes.
+You can use the pin feature to display the top-performing fundraisers that have been launched on your behalf at the top of this section.
+You can also use this section to showcase fundraisers that are actively fundraising for an upcoming event or special occasion like a 5k race, an awareness day, or other classic peer-to-peer events that your nonprofit organizes.

 Reorder the Layout